sawandid/autosc/README.md

 * Use of this script requires you to have Linux foundation and experience, understand some knowledge of computer network, and basic computer operations;
 * Currently supports Debian 9+ / Ubuntu 18.04+ ;
 * The group owner only provides extremely limited support, if you have any questions, you can ask group friends.

-### Thanks

-* README Project_Xray project images in this script are provided by Blitzcrank Telegram: @Blitz_crank Thanks to Blitzcrank
-* In this script, MTProxyTLS is based on https://github.com/sunpma/mtp with secondary modification.
-Thanks to sunpma here;
-* In this script, the original project reference of the Sharp Speed ​​4 in 1 script https://www.94ish.me/1635.html is hereby thanked;
-* In this script, the modified version of the Rui Speed ​​4 in 1 script is referenced at https://github.com/ylx2016/Linux-NetSpeed.
-Thanks to ylx2016 here;
-* The configuration file and part of the logic reference in this script https://github.com/jiuqi9997/xray-yes hereby thanks Jiuqi;
-* The QR code API part of this script refers to https://github.com/mack-a/v2ray-agent Thanks to mack-a here.

 ## ss
 ![avatar](fodder/Screenshot_20221029_083555.jpg)
 [![Go Report Card](https://goreportcard.com/badge/github.com/Jrohy/trojan)](https://goreportcard.com/report/github.com/Jrohy/trojan)